 It is not possible to cover every conceivable situation you can face when using a chain saw.
 Always exercise care and use your common sense.
 Avoid all situations which you consider to be beyond your capability.
 If you still feel uncertain about operating procedures after reading these instructions, you should consult an expert before continuing.
 Do not hesitate to contact your dealer or us if you have any questions about the use of the chain saw.
-We will willingly be of service and provide you with advice as well as help you to use your chain saw usage if possible.
+We will willingly be of service and provide you with advice as well as help you to use your chain saw both efficiently and safely.
+Attend a training course in chain saw usage if possible.
 Your dealer, forestry school or your library can provide information about which training materials and courses are available.